-Driver and Front Passenger Supplemental Restraint System (SRS) - Airbag

-This vehicle has front airbags for both the driver and front passenger as a supplement to the seat belt restraint system.
-The driver's airbag is mounted in the center of the steering wheel.
+Supplemental Restraint System (SRS) - Airbags This vehicle has airbags for both the driver and front passenger as a supplement to the seat belt restraint systems.
+The driver's front airbag is mounted in the center of the steering wheel.
 The passenger's front airbag is mounted in the instrument panel, above the glove compartment.
 The words SRS AIRBAG are embossed on the airbag covers.